julianjohannesen/first-mern/docs/2-set-up-express.md

 "server": "nodemon server.js --inspect --unhandled-rejections=strict"
 ```

 Note that installing Nodemon was necessary to avoid stopping and restarting the Express server every time you make a change.
-This extra step was not necessary for the React server.
+This extra step was not necessary for the React development server.
 This feature is built into Create React App applications by default.

 You can now start the Express server with: